stuerp/foo_vis_spectrum_analyzer/docs/README.md

 #### Acoustic Filters group

-This group contains settings to allow you to apply acoustic weighting filters (A-, B-, C-, D- and M-weighting (ITU-R 468)) to the samples.
+This group contains settings to allow you to apply acoustic weighting filters (A-, B-, C-, D- and M-weighting (ITU-R 468)) to the frequencies.

 `Weighting type`

 Selects the weighting filter type that will be applied.

-`Slope function offset`

-Slope function offset expressed in sample rate / FFT size in samples

-`Slope`

-Frequency slope offset in dB per octave

-`Slope offset`

-Frequency slope in Hz

-`Equalize amount`

-Equalization amount

-`Equalize offset`
+##### Frequency Tilt

+`Frequency shift`

+Horizontally shifts the complete weighting curve.
+The value is expressed in spectrum-bin units and is converted to Hz using the current sample rate and bin count.

+Positive values shift the weighting curve toward lower displayed frequencies by evaluating each band at a higher effective frequency.
+Negative values evaluate each band at a lower effective frequency.

+A value of 0 disables the frequency shift.

+`Frequency tilt`

+Sets the frequency tilt in approximately decibels per octave.

+Positive values progressively amplify higher frequencies and attenuate lower frequencies relative to the slope reference frequency.
+Negative values amplify lower frequencies and attenuate higher frequencies.

+A value of 0 dB/octave disables the tilt.

+`Frequency tilt pivot`

+Sets the frequency, in Hz, at which the tilt adjustment is 0 dB.
+Frequencies above and below this reference are adjusted according to the configured tilt.

-Equalization offset
+##### Equalization

+`Equalization amount`

+Controls the strength of the custom equalization curve.

+Zero disables equalization.
+Positive values progressively increase the effect of the curve.
+This parameter is an intensity control and does not directly represent decibels.

+`Equalization frequency scale`

+Controls the frequency scale of the custom equalization curve.

+Higher values move the curve’s frequency-dependent features toward higher frequencies; lower values move them toward lower frequencies.

-`Equalize depth`
+`Equalization depth`

-Equalization depth
+Controls the scale and shape of the custom equalization curve.

+Increasing or decreasing this value changes both the curve’s frequency progression and gain profile.
+It is not equivalent to a conventional equalizer bandwidth or Q control.

 `Weighting amount`

-Weighting amount
+Controls how strongly the selected A, B, C, D, or M acoustic weighting curve is applied.
+Zero disables acoustic weighting, 0.5 applies half the normal dB response, and 1.0 applies the full response.
+Values greater than one exaggerate the curve, while negative values invert it.

 ---